andrechristikan/ack-nestjs-boilerplate/README.md

 ### Folder Structure

 1. `/app` The final wrapper module
-2. `/common` The main module
+2. `/common` The common module
-3. `/configs` The all configs for this project
+3. `/configs` The configurations for this project
 4. `/health` health check module for every service integrated
-5. `/jobs` cron job, or schedule task
+5. `/jobs` cron job or schedule task
-6. `/language` -
+6. `/language` json languages
 7. `/migration` migrate all init data for test the project
-8. `/modules` other modules based on service/project.
-So, this will difference for every service/project
+8. `/modules` other modules based on service/project
-9. `/router` endpoint router, `the controller` will put in this
+9. `/router` endpoint router. `Controller` will put in this

 ### Module structure